Ross Stores

 Ross Stores, Inc., operating under the brand name Ross Dress for Less, is an American chain of discount department stores headquartered in Dublin, California.
-It is the largest off-price retailer in the U.S.; as of July 2024, Ross operates 1,795 stores in 43 U.S. states, Washington, D.C.
-Puerto Rico and Guam, covering much of the country, but with no presence in New England and Alaska.
+It is the 2nd largest off-price retailer in the U.S.; as of July 2024, Ross operates 1,795 stores in 43 U.S. states, Washington, D.C.
+Puerto Rico and Guam, covering much of the country, but with no presence in Alaska.
 The company also operates DD's Discounts, a discount department store chain with over 353 locations across the United States, most of which are located in Sun Belt states.